otvam/pypeec/README.md

 * **solver**: solver for the magnetic field problem
 * **plotter**: visualization of the problem solution

+## Warning

+The geometry is meshed with a **regular voxel structure** (uniform grid).
+Some geometries/problems are not suited for voxel structures (inefficient meshing).
+For such cases, PyPEEC can be very slow and consume a lot of memory.

 ## Project Links

 * Website: https://pypeec.otvam.ch